flutter/website/src/ui/assets-and-images.md

 #### Bundling of resolution-aware image assets {#resolution-aware-bundling}

-Only the main asset (or its parent directory) needs to specified in the assets section of `pubspec.yaml`; the variants will be bundled automatically.
+You only need to specify the main asset or its parent directory in the `assets` section of `pubspec.yaml`.
+Flutter bundles the variants for you.
 Each entry should correspond to a real file, with the exception of the main asset entry.
 If the main asset entry doesn't correspond to a real file, then the asset with the lowest resolution is used as the fallback for devices with device pixel